Digital radio: United States

 The United States has opted for the proprietary HD Radio technology, a type of in-band on-channel (IBOC) technology.
 According to iBiquity, "HD Radio" is the company's trade name for its proprietary digital radio system, but the name does not imply either high definition or "hybrid digital" as it is commonly incorrectly referenced.

 Transmissions use orthogonal frequency-division multiplexing, a technique which is also used for European terrestrial digital TV broadcast (DVB-T).
 HD Radio technology was developed and is licensed by iBiquity Digital Corporation.
-It is widely believed that a major reason for HD radio technology is to offer some limited digital radio services while preserving the relative "stick values" of the stations involved and to insure that new programming services will be controlled by existing licensees.
+It is widely believed that a major reason for HD radio technology is to offer some limited digital radio services while preserving the relative "stick values" of the stations involved and to ensure that new programming services will be controlled by existing licensees.

 The FM digital schemes in the U.S. provide audio at rates from 96 to 128 kilobits per second (kbit/s), with auxiliary "subcarrier" transmissions at up to 64 kbit/s.
 The AM digital schemes have data rates of about 48 kbit/s, with auxiliary services provided at a much lower data rate.
 Both the FM and AM schemes use lossy compression techniques to make the best use of the limited bandwidth.

 Lucent Digital Radio, USA Digital Radio (USADR), and Digital Radio Express commenced tests in 1999 of their various schemes for digital broadcast, with the expectation that they would report their results to the National Radio Systems Committee (NRSC) in December 1999.
 Results of these tests remain unclear, which in general describes the status of the terrestrial digital radio broadcasting effort in North America.

 While traditional terrestrial radio broadcasters are trying to "go digital", most major US automobile manufacturers are promoting digital satellite radio.
 HD Radio technology has also made inroads in the automotive sector with factory-installed options announced by BMW, Ford, Hyundai, Jaguar, Lincoln, Mercedes, MINI, and Volvo.

 Satellite radio is distinguished by its freedom from FCC censorship in the United States, its relative lack of advertising, and its ability to allow people on the road to listen to the same stations at any location in the country.
 Listeners must currently pay an annual or monthly subscription fee in order to access the service.

 Sirius Satellite Radio launched a constellation of three Sirius satellites during the course of 2000.
 The satellites were built by Space Systems/Loral and were launched by Russian Proton boosters.
 As with XM Satellite Radio, Sirius implemented a series of terrestrial ground repeaters where satellite signal would otherwise be blocked by large structures including natural structures and high-rise buildings.

 XM Satellite Radio has a constellation of three satellites, two of which were launched in the spring of 2001, with one following later in 2005.
 The satellites are Boeing 702 comsats, and were put into orbit by Sea Launch boosters.
 Back-up ground transmitters (repeaters) will be built in cities where satellite signals could be blocked by big buildings.